pipelinelabo/datalaiq-wiki/quickstart/checklist.md

 ### Deployment

-□ Use systemd to disable un-needed Gravwell processes: disable webserver & searchagent on indexers, indexer on webservers.
+□ Use systemd to disable un-needed DatalaiQ processes: disable webserver & searchagent on indexers, indexer on webservers.
 Make sure the searchagent process is only enabled on one webserver.

 □ Copy indexer config to indexers, webserver config to webservers.

-□ Restart gravwell processes on all nodes
+□ Restart DatalaiQ processes on all nodes
 -->